Geometric Approaches on Persistent Homology: Abstract

 \section{Abstract}

-We introduce several geometric notions, including thick-thin decompositions and the width of a homology class, to the theory of persistent homology.
+We introduce several geometric notions, including the width of a homology class, to the theory of persistent homology.
 These ideas provide geometric interpretations of persistence diagrams.
-Indeed, we give quantitative and geometric descriptions of the ``size'' or ``persistence'' of a homology class.
+Indeed, we give quantitative and geometric descriptions of the ``life span'' or ``persistence'' of a homology class.
 As a case study, we analyze the power filtration on unweighted graphs, and provide explicit bounds for the life spans of homology classes in persistence diagrams in all dimensions.